porter-dev/porter-archive/docs/guides/linking-github-account.md

 ## Step 2: Install App in your repositories

-Once the Application is authorized, you can see a list of accounts and organization the Porter has access to through the same popup:
+Once the Porter Github App is authorized, you can see a list of accounts and organization the Porter has access to through the same popup:

 ![image](https://user-images.githubusercontent.com/25856165/125106692-ee7c0000-e0ad-11eb-9c79-44714f898aa5.png)